Yosi, the Regretful Spy: Development

 In February 2017, it was announced that the Argentine production company Oficina Burman had joined Mediapro to develop several projects to launch internationally, including the adaptation of the book Iosi, el espía arrepentido written by Horacio Lutzky and Miriam Lewin, and which tells the real story of an Argentine policeman who infiltrates a Jewish community.
 In January 2020, Daniel Burman and Sebastián Borensztein were confirmed as the directors of the series that would be made up of 8 episodes of 40–50 minutes each.
 On 7 April 2022, it was announced that the series would premiere on the 29th.
 On 26 May 2022, Amazon Prime Video renewed the show for a second series.
+In September 2023, the premiere of the second season was announced for October 27.

 Casting

 On 17 May 2018, it was announced that Natalia Oreiro, Gustavo Bassani, Marco Antonio Caponi, Alejandro Awada, Juan Leyrado, Matías Mayer and Minerva Casero had joined the show's main cast.
 In January 2021, it was reported that Carla Quevedo had been cast.
 At the end of May 2022, it was reported that two Israeli actors Moran Rosenblatt and Itzik Cohen would join the cast of the series.